The Escrow Process & the Expectations of Those Involved

 Understanding how much time to allow for the final closing process will help reduce some of the stress and frustration that can accompany closing and escrow.

-to 48 hours from the time the final approval is given until the documents are received
+- The lender gives final approval and is ready to “draw docs”.
+From there it may take up to 48 hours from the time the final approval is given until the documents are received by the Escrow Officer.

-The Escrow Officer then contacts the buyer and
+- The Escrow Officer then contacts the buyer and

 sets an appointment to sign the documents.
 From there, the Escrow Officer “packages”